Your reliable T1 offers 1.5 Mbps full-duplex connections for voice, video and data. But what do you do when you need more bandwidth?

 While T1s are capable of carrying data at a speed of 1.5 Mbps, this may not be sufficient if your bandwidth requirements are higher.

-A higher-bandwidth alternative is a T3 which offers excellent service at 45 Mbps.
+A higher-bandwidth alternative is the popular T3 line which offers excellent service at 45 Mbps.
 However, a T3 may be overkill in terms of both bandwidth and cost.

 If your bandwidth requirements are more than what a single T1 can offer, but you don’t need a T3, then an efficient solution is available for you: it’s called bonded T1.